A Pharisee asked Jesus:

 Matthew 22:36-40

 When things are bad, what is it that keeps you hanging on?
 What gives your life meaning?
-With the crisis we’re living through today, more people than ever are experiencing depression and anxiety.
-Many will be asking these questions.
+More people than ever are experiencing depression and anxiety.
+Many are asking these questions.

 In the scripture above, Jesus told the Pharisee that the love we have for God and for each other are the most important ingredients we need for our lives.

 Harold Koenig, author of the book New Light on Depression said, “Love—unconditional love—is the ultimate long-term antidote for depression, for at its core love is connected with faith and hope.”
 “Faith and hope” he says.
-Those are things we can use a lot of, especially today.
+Those are things we can always use a lot of.

 And who is the One most able to give such unconditional love?
 Jesus is.